-Level of Compliance Non Full m) That in relation to the way in which statutory and related decisions are taken by the administering authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision-making process. $\checkmark$ n) That where such a policy exists, it applies equally to all members of committees, sub-committees, advisory panels or any other form of secondary forum. $\checkmark$ 0) That the administering authority considers the adoption of annual training plans for committee members and maintains a log of all such training undertaken. $\checkmark$ Re Non ason for non-compliance: e · · Note es and explanations on the ratings given above: Non e
+Level of Compliance Non Full related decisions authority, there is and reimburseme the way in which statutory and are taken by the administering a clear policy on training, facility time nt of expenses in respect of d in the decision-making process. √ members of comr a policy exists, it applies equally to all nittees, sub-committees, advisory er form of secondary forum. √ of annual training ering authority considers the adoption plans for committee members and all such training undertaken. √ Reason for non-compliance: None Notes and explanations None on the ratings given above: